Scheduled Castes and Scheduled Tribes: Area restriction

-The classification of communities as Scheduled Castes, initially formalized by the British in the early 20th century under the term 'Depressed Classes', was geographically specific, with communities identified at the district or provincial level based on localized patterns of social disadvantage.
+The classification of communities as Scheduled Castes, initially formalised by the British in the early 20th century under the term 'Depressed Classes', was geographically specific, with communities identified at the district or provincial level based on localised patterns of social disadvantage.
 After independence, this area-based framework was largely retained, as socio-economic disabilities were seen as regionally rooted by social structure.

 In most states, the intrastate area restrictions are removed by the Scheduled Castes and Scheduled Tribes Orders (Amendment) Act, 1976.
 However, the inter-state area restrictions per Article 341(1) and 342(1) are defined by the Constitution.
 Accordingly, the lists of Scheduled Castes and Scheduled Tribes are specific to each state and union territory.

 Subclassification

-The notified Scheduled Castes and Scheduled Tribes were earlier regarded as homogeneous social groups for policy implementation, which resulted in disparities where some communities accessed a disproportionate share of affirmative benefits while more marginalized sections remained excluded from adequate representation.
+The notified Scheduled Castes and Scheduled Tribes were earlier regarded as homogeneous social groups for policy implementation, which resulted in disparities where some communities accessed a disproportionate share of affirmative benefits while more marginalised sections remained excluded from adequate representation.
 To address this, several state governments, notably Andhra Pradesh and Punjab, introduced sub-classification of Scheduled Castes and Scheduled Tribes for a more equitable distribution of affirmative measures.
-However, since the authority to maintain the list of Scheduled Castes and Scheduled Tribes rests with the central government, the Supreme Court struck down the sub-classification policy, emphasizing homogeneity in the context of the scheduling list.
+However, since the authority to maintain the list of Scheduled Castes and Scheduled Tribes rests with the central government, the Supreme Court struck down the sub-classification policy, emphasising homogeneity in the context of the scheduling list.

 In 2024, a seven-judge bench of the Supreme Court upheld the constitutional validity of sub-classification, clarifying that while homogeneity applies to the Presidential Scheduled List, it does not restrict state's power vis-à-vis Article 15(4), Article 16(4), and other empowering provisions in policy implementation or the distribution of welfare benefits.
 The decision affirmed the state's power to adopt sub-classification or other policies for the Scheduled Castes and Scheduled Tribes to ensure an equitable distribution of affirmative action benefits.